 The James Family - Uruguay

-Andrew and Angie James are church planting missionaries in Uruguay with SIM.
+Andrew and Angie are church planting missionaries in Montevideo, Uruguay with Servants In Mission (SIM).

 Recent Blog Posts

-Andrew & Angie James November 2018 Ministry Update
+Andrew & Angie James February 2021 Prayer Requests

 The James Family